WeAllCode/website/README.md

+# PROJECT FROZEN
+This is the _current_ live version of [coderdojochi.org](https://www.coderdojochi.org) but no new development will be done on it.
+Version 2 is being developed at [CoderDojoChi/c2](https://github.com/CoderDojoChi/c2).

 # Custom-build Django application for CoderDojoChi

 We, the community and staff, have been building a custom Django application to handle out many parts of our organization.